syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

     timestamp format, then {{ site.product.short_name }} stores the sequence number from the message in this macro.
-If you forward this message the IETF-syslog protocol, {{ site.product.short_name }} includes the sequence number received from the Cisco device in the ${.SDATA.meta.sequenceId}
-    part of the message.
+If you forward this message the IETF-syslog protocol, {{ site.product.short_name }} includes the sequence number received from the Cisco device in the `.SDATA.meta.sequenceId` part of the message.

     **NOTE:** To enable sequence numbering of log messages on Cisco devices,